Source: Kylie Cosmetics

-Zoe Sugg was blasted on social media at Christmas time 2017 for promoting the sale of a largely worthless $65 Advent Calendar through one of her high street retail partners, and her online brand paid the price.
+- Influencer Zoe Sugg was blasted on social media at Christmas time 2017 for promoting the sale of a largely worthless $65 Advent Calendar through one of her high street retail partners, and her online brand paid the price.

-International recording artist Alicia Keys was dumped by failing smartphone manufacturer Blackberry from her role as “Creative Director” after a social post went out from “her iPhone”.
+- International recording artist Alicia Keys was dumped by smartphone manufacturer Blackberry from her role as Creative Director after a social post went out from her iPhone.

-Finding the right influencers
+2. Finding the right influencers

 Having a savvy team of influencer marketing experts to assist with finding and engaging the correct influencer will make all the difference in building a successful referral marketing campaign.
 Brands who go it alone will struggle with the overwhelming choice and confusion associated with finding influencers from scratch.

 Another significant challenge with the influencer marketing industry is attribution.
 Attribution is the assignment of credit for a particular sale to a given source.
 This is easily done when a customer clicks on a digital advertisement, then makes a purchase: the sale can be attributed to the online ad.
 It turns out that it’s much harder when it comes to influencers.
 Econsultancy’s analysis showed that 65% of brands say that measuring the ROI is the biggest challenge in working with influencers.
-Two thirds of marketers who’ve tried influencer marketing think that influencers don’t actually care where or not the paid post will ever generate traffic for the brand.
+Two-thirds of marketers who’ve tried influencer marketing think that influencers don’t actually care where or not the paid post will ever generate traffic for the brand.
 And 60% of brands admit that they don’t have an attribution model in place to assign credit for influencer sales.

 At Buyapowa, we believe very strongly in all aspects of word-of-mouth advocacy for brands.
 Brand advocates come in many shapes and sizes, as measured by their ability to influence a company’s growth rate.
 Paid advocates come primarily in the form of influencers and affiliates.

 Influencer marketing has its promoters and naysayers, but many brands still pay the big bucks to engage influencers to promote their brand.
-From mega-influencers like Kylie Jenner to and Zoe Sugg to those with 10,000 or even 1,000 followers. influencers can help cosmetics brands build their audience, but only provided that the right balance of cost and ROI can be found.
+From mega-influencers to those with 10,000 or even 1,000 followers, influencers can help cosmetics brands build their audience, but only provided that the right balance of cost and ROI can be found.
 Affiliate Marketing works – provided secure platforms are leveraged where link stuffing and other questionable methods can be minimized.

 But, in all cases, referral programs leverage statistical principles that have proven themselves over time.

 Refer-a-friend programmes are 1-2-1 influencer programmes that are made to provide success.
 Referred customers have a number of important characteristics: